CanelaSoftware/cassiaDB_docs/docs/CheckInternetStatus.md

 cdb_checkInternetStatus

 # gCSInetworkstatusA["status"] will be set to false
-# Network calls (i.e., cloud calls) may not be attempted; Cloud writes will be cached until the internet is available again.
+# Network calls (i.e., cloud calls) may not be attempted.
+# Cloud writes will be cached until the internet is available again.

 ```